-Hello fellow readers, Last year, a den of fox provided a reprieve from my chipmunk dilemma.
+Hello fellow readers, Last year, a fox den provided a reprieve from my chipmunk dilemma.
 They’re back! – Leaving piles of dirt around the garden pots.
-But their antics pale in comparison to Phil’s squirrel dilemma in Whitehall, PA, worthy of a standup comedy routine.
+But their antics pale compared to Phil’s squirrel dilemma in Whitehall, PA, worthy of a standup comedy routine.

 Phil asked, “how to discourage a squirrel from eating bulbs and other garden delights?
+Suggestions?”
 I tried cayenne pepper to no avail.
-I encountered the squirrel with a broom and was in shock when he started growling at me!
-Suggestions?”
+I encountered the squirrel with a broom and was shocked when he started growling at me!

 My comeback, “Hello Phil, I’m chuckling as I envision a growling squirrel.
 It seems your squirrel likes hot food!”

 They say laying chicken wire or black plastic netting over bulbs works.
 And products with oil of mustard are effective, as is capsaicin, a hot pepper byproduct that deters many pests.
 Phil’s squirrels may like the taste, though.
 While I encourage only organic methods of critter control, products with Thiram to soak bulbs in before planting are very effective.
 Cornell University says it’s not toxic to bees but is to fish, and there’s a myriad of safety warnings and precautions.